Irnhakim/Guardian-Admin-Server/README.md

 The backend API server and parent control panel for the **Guardian Parental Control System**.
 Built with NestJS (backend) and Next.js (dashboard UI), it acts as the centralized broker that gathers, processes, and presents real-time data synced from the child's Android device.

+> [!IMPORTANT]
+> **Interdependency Note**: This project requires the companion [Guardian Mobile Client](https://github.com/Irnhakim/Guardian-Mobile-Client) app to be running on the child's device in order to gather, synchronize, and display device status logs in real-time.

 GitHub Repository: [https://github.com/Irnhakim/Guardian-Admin-Server](https://github.com/Irnhakim/Guardian-Admin-Server)

 ---